keptn/tutorials/site/tutorials/keptn-quality-gates-prometheus.md

 ```

 Please take attention that the above CloudEvent contains the property `"teststrategy": "manual"`.
 This is required to tell Keptn that a test had been manually executed; meaning that a test had been triggered by a tool other than Keptn.

+Negative
+: Please note that the start and end time has to be changed to reflect the time frame you want to evaluate!

 Execute a quality gate evaluation by sending a POST request with the Keptn API token and the prepared payload: